axkr/symja_android_library/readme.md

 ```

 ### Quick start
-Include the latest **matheclipse-core-1.0.0-SNAPSHOT.jar** from the Downloads/Release section in your
+Unzip the download-file from the Downloads/Release section in a folder and start the symja.bat console.
+Read the [getting started tutorial](symja_android_library/doc/index.md) for the description of the Symja language.
-classpath and start coding using parsed input strings or the internal object hierarchy.

-###Examples
+### Examples

 ![Console Examples](console.gif)